Thrissur: Cuisine

 The cuisine of Thrissur is linked to its history, geography, demography and culture.
 Rice is the staple food.
 Achappam, Kuzhalappam, Vatteppam, Unniyappam and Pazham Pori are common snacks.
-Vellayappam, a kind of rice hopper is another dish which is special to the city, there have a food street named vellayappam angadi.
+Vellayappam, a kind of rice hopper is another dish which is special to the city, they have a food street named vellayappam angadi.

 Education

 Thrissur, which has been a centre of learning from ancient times, is developing as a modern education hub.
 Schools in city are either run publicly by the Kerala Government or privately, some with financial aid from the Government.
 Education is generally conducted in English or Malayalam, with the former being the majority.
 Most schools are affiliated with the Kerala State Education Board or Indian Certificate of Secondary Education (ICSE) or the Central Board for Secondary Education (CBSE) or the National Institute of Open Schooling (NIOS) or the Montessori system.
 There are 93 lower primary schools; 34 upper primary schools; and 78 high schools; and 157 higher secondary schools in the city.
+Church Mission Society School started in 1845 is the oldest school and St. Thomas College is the first college in Thrissur.
+On 2 September 2022, Thrissur joined the UNESCO Global Network of Learning Cities (GNLC).

 Healthcare

 The city serves as a centre for healthcare in Central Kerala, with people from Thrissur District, Palakkad District, Malappuram District and the northern part of Ernakulam District coming to Thrissur for medical care.
 There are three medical colleges in the city: Government Medical College, Thrissur, Amala Institute of Medical Sciences, and Jubilee Mission Medical College and Research Institute.
-The Vaidyaratnam Ayurveda College also situated in city.
+The Vaidyaratnam Ayurveda Medical College also situated in city.

 Sports

-Football is the most popular sport in the city, and there are two football stadiums in the city, Thrissur Municipal Corporation Stadium and Thope Stadium.Largest and Highest Temporary Stadium in the World as per GUINNESS BOOK OF WORLD RECORDS built in Trichur corporation ground in 1990 for the occasion of Federaion Cup fotball tournament,which was designed by Er.T.J.ANTONY.
-International players and former Indian captains C. V. Pappachan, I. M. Vijayan and Jo Paul Ancheri, the young Under 17 World Cup player K. P. Rahul belongs to Thrissur.
+Football is the most popular sport in the city, and there are two football stadiums in the city, Thrissur Municipal Corporation Stadium and Thope Stadium.The largest and highest temporary stadium in the world as per Guinness Book of World Records was built in the Thrissur Corporation Ground in 1990 for the occasion of Federation Cup football tournament, which was designed by Er.
+TJ Antony.
+International ballers and former Indian captains C. V. Pappachan, I. M. Vijayan and Jo Paul Ancheri, and the Under 17 World Cup player K. P. Rahul belongs to Thrissur.
 The N.I.
 David Memorial Trophy, an annual inter-club football tournament is held in Thrissur every year.
-The football championship was started in 1996 by the then Superintendent of Police, Thrissur.
+The football championship was started in 1996 by the Superintendent of Police, Thrissur.
 The city has a floodlit stadium, known as Thrissur Municipal Corporation Stadium.
 It also has two indoor stadiums, V.K.N.
-Menon Indoor Stadium and a Sports Authority of India (SAI) maintained Thrissur Aquatic Complex with international facilities.
+Menon Indoor Stadium and a SAI maintained Thrissur Aquatic Complex with international facilities.
 Thrissur has contributed many national and international bodybuilding stars to India.
 Chess prodigy Nihal Sarin is from Thrissur.